msztolcman/smtpc/README.md

 ### v0.10.0

+* interactive SMTP session: allows to view and edit every SMTP command before sending it to server
 * predefined message can now have attached default profile that will be used when sending
 * adding `Date` header when building new email message